matloff/omsi/README.md

 displaying the results.
 Then select <b>File | Submit & Run</b> (or for
 an interpreted language like R or Python, go to this step directly, no compile step).
 A new window will pop up, displaying the results.

+OMSI has the capability of displaying R graphics.
+See below.

 <b><i>Submitting answers:</i></b>